Pax 3 Review [4K Video] ~13:58

 Cleaning and Maintenance

 If you plan to use the concentrate insert you will have to clean the vapor path, and the underside of the lid a bit more frequently than if you were strictly using dry herbs.
 The concentrate insert does a very good job of keeping all the liquid contained so I have not had to do any extra cleaning inside the oven itself.
 I could see the included seal needing to be replaced at some point to ensure it doesn’t leak out and they have included an extra one for that purpose.
 The insert itself is really easy to clean, you just pop the stainless steel canister itself away from the plastic lid, and then drop it into some isopropyl alcohol.
-You can just soak it until it is clean then rinse and dry it, and it looks 100% brand new.

 Overall the Pax 2 and now the Pax 3 vaporizers have always been pretty quick and easy to clean.
 You just need to stay on top of them or the draw resistance will ramp up and performance will decline.